bsmeding/bsmeding.github.io/docs/tools/base64-converter.md

 - **Length Information**: Track input and output character counts
 - **Responsive Design**: Works on all devices

+## Privacy & Security

+🔒 **100% Client-side**: All processing happens in your browser.
+No data is sent to any server or saved anywhere.

 ## Common Use Cases

 ### Configuration Files